 Get a free tailored customer experience report today!
 Our CXR report scores across 12 areas of CX excellence so that you can get clarity on how to improve your CX and drive greater conversions.

 Whether by choice or by force, less of us are visiting brick and mortar stores.
 Instead, we’re opting to shop online.
 And for many customers, it may be the first time they’re ordering a certain product category without ever having seen the product in the flesh.

 To gain trust and credibility, you need to give customers what they were getting in-store, on their laptop or mobile screens.

 Think about how you can turn your product knowledge into tangible assets on your site and in your social media.
 There’s plenty of opportunity for video content here around how-to guides, hands-on assembly instructions, product walkthroughs and demos.
 Or how about content-led initiatives like inspirational look books, shopping guides and user testimonials?
-Several Vaimo clients have also benefited from product configurators so that customers can visualise how the end product will look.
+Several Vaimo clients have also benefited from product configurators so that customers can visualize how the end product will look.
 Whichever form it takes, the goal is to make your eCommerce store more interactive so that customers get a little slice of that in-store feeling when a rep comes up and asks, “how can I help you today?”

 See how we implemented leading eCommerce integrations to transform DOMU Brands’ customer experience initiative!

 Trust forms the core of your customer experience initiative.
 Without it, there’s no relationship, no conversion, no repeat visitor and no brand advocate.
 We’ve already discussed the external environment in which shoppers are arriving at your store.
 Trust, therefore, is more important than it’s ever been—particularly for those less digitally-savvy shoppers who may be buying online for the first time.